Integrity - Service - Merit

 Originally from California, Eric grew up crisscrossing the United States, moving from California to Indiana, and then back to California during high school.
 Eric spent his college years studying psychology and competing on the basketball court at Cal State University San Bernardino.
 Immediately after completing his undergraduate studies, Eric pursued his master’s degree in Educational Counseling at Cal State San Bernardino & National University.
 It was only two years after completing his graduate studies that Eric found himself working as the Director of College Counseling at International Bilingual School of Hsinchu Science Park in Hsinchu (Taiwan) and Varsity Head Basketball Coach for four years.
 From there, he served as the Head of Counseling at Shanghai American School – Pudong and Varsity Head Basketball Coach for three years.
 Most recently, completed a one-year contract at Taipei European School.
 Outside of school, Eric can be found on any given basketball court, surfing, or listening to live music.
 He can be reached at email@example.com.

-Crystal (Surnames: A-Lh) is excited for her third year at ISM!
+Crystal is excited for her fourth year at ISM!
 This is her second post as an international school counselor, having previously worked in Kuwait at Al-Bayan Bilingual School.
 Previous to her school counseling career, she was a health and life skills educator with the Peace Corps serving in the Republic of Moldova, and as a Case Manager for therapeutic foster care, and later worked at Anacortes High School.
 Crystal graduated with her Masters of Education with a specialization in School Counseling, and is a National Board Certified Counselor (NCC).
 She is also a member of the American School Counseling Association (ASCA) and the International Associations for College Admission Counselors (IACAC).
-For the 2016-2017 school year, Crystal is looking forward to continuing to be an advisor for the Student Ambassador initiative, as well as carrying on the great tradition that is the Bearcat Career Exploration and Experience!
+For this school year, Crystal is looking forward to continuing to be an advisor for the Student Ambassador initiative, as well as carrying on the great tradition that is the Bearcat Career Exploration and Experience!
 Crystal hails from the great city of Seattle, Washington and continues to travel as she gets to know the Philippines.
 She is on the hunt for the best beach in the country.
-She can be reached at firstname.lastname@example.org.
+She can be reached at email@example.com.

 The IB/AP Coordinator, Mike Relf, is also housed within the Guidance Office.
 For International Baccalaureate students, it is important that you also get to know him.
 The IB/AP coordinator facilitates all aspects of the IB and AP programs for students and helps students register for exams.
 To Contact the IB Office, please dial (632) 840-8673 for Mr. Relf and (632) 840-8660 for the IB Secretary, Nyla Caras.